travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

         - http://your-domain.com/notifications
         - http://another-domain.com/notifications

-Just as with other notification types you can specify when IRC notifications will be sent:
+Just as with other notification types you can specify when webhook payloads will be sent:

     notifications:
       webhooks: